wireseo/tp/docs/team/wireseo.md

 * **New Feature**: Added the ability to view Consultations and Mastery Checks.
   * What it does: allows the user to view all/past/upcoming consultations or mastery checks.
   * Justification: This feature improves the product significantly because the user needs to view consultation appointments created within the software and easily switch between past, current and future views.
   * Highlights: Due to design concerns, the class structure of Student and Consultations had to be changed multiple times which resulted in multiple attempts to refactor and restructure, as well as rewriting all the tests.
 It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it was a command built for completely new classes.
 Looking at the past/upcoming consultations also required the use of Java Streams, Optional and Predicate classes.
-Regarding the GUI, I implemented the Card, List, ListPanel classes for both classes as well as the fxml for them.
+Regarding the GUI, I implemented the Card, List, ListPanel classes for both classes as well as the fxml.

 * **New Feature**: Added the ability to add and delete Consultations and Mastery Checks, which are automatically saved and loaded.
   * What it does: allows the user to add and delete consultations or mastery checks.